Sanjay-13/Topic-of-the-Day-2A/proposal.md

 - We submits a request from application for information from the server, which instantly responds by sending a fully rendered page to the client.

+#### Angular, CSS, BootStrap => Front-end responsive design

+- We will be responsible for implementing designs and concepts on the web